-If you havent checked out the latest development in cars, its time to jump on board.
-Theyre convenient, quiet, clean and easy to start.
-Best of all, they wont singe your skirts or soil your gloves.
-These features appeared in ads for the new-fangled electric cars from the 1890s to roughly 1930.
-Following are five secrets of Victorian Era electric cars and the ladies who loved themplus a few gentlemen (including Jay Leno.)
+Victorian Era electric cars were advertised as convenient, quiet, clean and easy to start.
+Best of all, they would not singe your skirts or soil your gloves.
+These new-fangled electric cars trended from the 1890s to roughly 1930.
+Following are five secrets of Victorian Era electric cars and the ladies who loved them—plus a few gentlemen (including Jay Leno.)

 Thomas Parker produced the first practical electric car using his own high-capacity rechargeable batteries in London in 1884 and an industry was born.
 According to the Library of Congress, more than one-third of cars sold in the United States through the early 1900s were electric.